GeorgiaData/georgiadata.github.io/README.md

 # georgiadata.github.io

 We've structured GeorgiaData so YOU can contribute.
-Vibe code integrating all the things you love about Georgia!
+Vibe code that integrates all the things you love about Georgia!

 [georgiadata.github.io](https://georgiadata.github.io)